Hostels

 Things to consider

-- Not all hostels are created equal.
-Some might have only the basic facilities, while some might resemble a good budget hotel.
-And based on that, prices can get rather high.
+• Not all hostels are equal in standards.
+Some might have only the basic facilities, while others might resemble a good budget hotel.
+And based on that, prices can vary; so depending on what standard of comfort you’re looking for, you can then make a wise decision.

-- You might need to share your room with someone you have never met.
-Hostels offer both private rooms –perfect for couples or small groups of friends – but also dorms.
-And obviously the cheapest rooms are in the dorms but that means you will have to withstand everyone else’s nocturnal habits.
+• You might need to share your room with someone you have never met.
+Hostels offer both private rooms –perfect for couples or small groups of friends – but also dorm rooms that accommodation up to 20 people.
+The cheapest rooms are in the larger dorms but that means you will have to withstand everyone else’s nocturnal habits.

-- Location determines the prices.
+• Location determines the prices.
 Just like in the case of hotels, the closer the hostel is to the major tourist locations, the higher the prices will be.
+If you don’t mind walking or commuting, you can save some pennies by booking a hostel outside of the city.

-- Read the reviews before you decide where you stay.
+• Read reviews or talk to fellow travelers before you decide where to stay.
 You sure don’t want to end up in a party hostel if you are looking to actually sleep during the night.
+At the same time, if you’re looking to meet people along the way, you probably wouldn’t want to stay at a quiet, unfriendly hostel.

-- Book the bed in advance.
+• Book the bed in advance.
 The better rated the hostel, the less chances to find available room as the summer season draws near.
+Also, high season in Spain means alot of hostels are fully booked way in advance, you’d want to make sure you have somewhere to sleep for the night.

 Madrid